1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 Imagine you are a little kid.
 Your mother shows you different fruits every day:
 - She points to a mango and says, "Beta (son), this is a mango."
-- Points to a watermelon and says, "This is a watermelon."
+- She points to a watermelon and says, "This is a watermelon."
 - Next day, you see a new fruit yourself — and based on what you've seen before, you think:
   *"It’s yellow and small... maybe it's a mango!"*